famliy-screen-time/familyscreentime.ca/_posts/2020-04-07-what-makes-good-quality-screen-time.md

 title: What Makes "Good Quality" Screen Time?
 date: 2020-04-07T01:56:01.426Z
 author: sagetrampleasure
+category: blog
 ---
 One of the most popular phrases in the discourse surrounding screen time and young children, whether from mainstream media or from research-based recommendations, is "good quality" screens.
 You will often read that screen time is not such a bad thing, as long as your child's time spent on it is limited and the media they consume is of "good quality."
 But what exactly makes some types of screen time more "good quality" than others?

 # What is "good quality" screen time?

 The general consensus seems to be that "good quality" screen time is whatever has the ability to contribute in a positive way to your child's cognitive and physical development.
 Ideally, good quality screen time would not hinder or prevent your child from interacting from others and learning important skills, but instead would be a creative and fun way for your child to do both of these things.

 An article posted by [Child Mind Institute](https://childmind.org/article/value-screen-time-toddlers-preschoolers/), which is a nonprofit organization that provides research-based information on a variety of topics to children and families, compiled a list of tips for choosing media that can play a beneficial role in your child's development.
 It's important, they note, to realize right off the bat that "not all screen time is created equal," and that certain qualities can make a child's screen time contribute more to their early development.
 These qualities include **interactivity, child-directedness, active elements, and sociality.**